 Senior business leaders—from the board of directors, across the c-suite, and down to the managerial ranks—are tasked with a myriad of responsibilities that ultimately make their companies and organizations successfully function.
 In an age where cyber risk has become omnipresent, yet somehow still blindsides senior business leaders, how can information security professionals and risk analysts ensure their warning signs are seen and heeded by leadership?

 Unfortunately, most senior business leaders are not proficient when it comes to information security or data security/privacy issues — the core pillars of cyber risk.
 This leaves their businesses more vulnerable to lax oversight or misjudgment.
-In order to avoid all the proverbial potholes and effectively drive the organization down the road of success in an efficient yet resilient way, senior business leaders must first be properly trained on what cyber risk is, and how best to govern and manage it.
+In order to avoid all the proverbial potholes and effectively drive the organization down the road to success in an efficient yet resilient way, senior business leaders must first be properly trained on what cyber risk is, and how best to govern and manage it.

 The problem, however, is that most executive-focused cyber risk training solutions are woefully insufficient.
 When senior business leaders seek out cyber training, they’ll generally choose to attend a conference.
-But executive conferences typically feature a couple cybersecurity headliners, rather than taking the time to thread the learning together in a way that is simplified and effective.
-While the conference organizers may succeed in improving attendance and delivering entertaining “war stories,” they oftentimes lack specific action items and due outs to help attendees manage cyber risk.
+But executive conferences typically feature a couple of cybersecurity headliners, rather than taking the time to thread the learning together in a way that is simplified and effective.
+While the conference organizers may succeed in improving attendance and delivering entertaining “war stories,” they oftentimes lack specific action items and due-outs to help attendees manage cyber risk.
 Other executives may opt for a paid training program.
-But unfortunately many of these programs are flawed as they, again, lack thorough structure and rigor and have not been designed by learning scientists and industry experts.
+But unfortunately, many of these programs are flawed as they, again, lack thorough structure and rigor and have not been designed by learning scientists and industry experts.